THCa vs. THC: Differences in Potency, Side Effects & Benefits

 What is different about THCa?

-Essentially, THCa (tetrahydrocannabinolic acid) is the acidic version of THC (tetrahydrocannabinol).
+THCa (tetrahydrocannabinolic acid) is the acidic version of THC (tetrahydrocannabinol).
 THCa will not create psychoactive effects by itself, but it is converted to THC when heated.
 THC will create the “high” effect.
 The difference between the two cannabinoids is the additional carboxyl ring in THCa.

 What type of high is THCa?

 Unlike THC, THCa will not produce a high when consumed in its raw form.
 Instead, THCa’s effects are mostly rendered in terms of physical benefits.
-THCa, whether consumed in raw cannabis flower or in an extract, will not produce the high commonly associated with smoking marijuana or hemp.
+THCa, whether consumed in raw cannabis flower or an extract, will not produce the high commonly associated with smoking marijuana or hemp.

 Is THCa as potent as THC?